-Every teacher has had to face a disinterested classroom.
+Every teacher has experienced a disinterested group of students.
 It is one of the toughest challenges for new teachers, who have usually been trained to expect ideal classroom conditions that rarely happen in real life.
 Even for seasoned teachers, motivating a group of students can be an issue sometimes.
 If you are in this situation, here are 5 engaging techniques you may try before giving up and losing your own interest and motivation in teaching.

 1. Personalize the lessons.